Asymptotic Theory of Geometric and Adaptive $k$-Means Clustering: Introduction

 In this subsection we briefly review some research, both classical and modern, which is related to the results in the present paper.

 Among all clustering procedures, $k$-means has certainly received the most attention.
 A typical reference for the initial theoretical study of $k$-means is usually taken to be \cite{MacQueen}, but it is known \cite{Bock} that the procedure has a rich prehistory under many different names.
-The primary theoretical justification for $k$-means (as well as $k$-medians) is \cite{Pollard} in which strong consistency is shown.
-Our Theorem~\ref{thm:Haus-consistency} is a strengthening of this, in the sense that we upgrade the particular notion of strong consistency and that we dispense some of the unnecessary technical hypotheses.
-Our Theorem~\ref{thm:LDP} also provides what appear to be the first large deviations upper bound for these procedures in a wide non-parametric setting.
-One of the major drawbacks of $k$-means is its computational difficulty, owing to the fact that the optimization problem \eqref{eqn:kmeans-emp} is non-convex.
-In fact, it is known \cite{NP_hard} that this problem is NP-hard, and that iterative methods like the ubiquitous Lloyd-Forgy algorithm \cite{Lloyd,Forgy} can become stuck in local optima which are globally suboptimal.

-Much subsequent research has focused on alternatives to $k$-means whose theoretical or computational properties are more desirable.
-Examples include spectral clustering, Bayesian and Bayesian non-parametric clustering, hierarchical clustering, and a wide range of others; see \cite{Jain,XuTian} for surveys of this large class of procedures.
-Despite this interest, the adaptive $k$-means procedures of Subsection~\ref{subsec:procedures} seem to lack theoretical justification.

-The most important adaptive clustering procedure for which our results are novel appears to be $k$-medians, which was introduced in \cite{Kaufman} and has since become a staple of interpretable machine learning.
-(Note that some authors reserve $k$-medoids to refer to the case of $p=1$, while we use the term for all such $p\ge 1$.)
-In this realm, the primary interest is in computational questions.
-Indeed, there exist randomized algorithms \cite{LinearMedoids,UltraFastMedoids} which can provably identify $k$-medoids clustering centers with high probability at a low runtime.

-The other class of clustering procedures for which our results are novel are variants of $k$-means and $k$-medians where $k$ is chosen adaptively.
-While there is substantial literature proposing and experimentally analyzing various adaptive choices of $k$ (see \cite{ESL} for a small selection), there does not appear to be much that has been rigorously proved about the consistency of such procedures.
-Hence, our results providing strong consistency under an adaptive choice of $k$ according to the elbow method, are novel.
-We believe that it would be interesting to dedicate future work to studying strong consistency under an adaptice choice of $k$ according to, say, the gap statistic \cite{gap} or the silhouette statistic.

-Another aspect of clustering procedures which is relevant to the present work is the notion of stability, which is known, at least at the level of some formal similarities, to be closely related to the notion of continuity.
-In this sense our results are quite similar to those of \cite{lGP,RakhlinPaper}, except that we prove a slightly weaker asymptotic statement in a far more general setting.
-In this realm there is also the observation \cite{Raghavan,vLbD,RakhlinTalk} that a good clustering procedure should have the property that it is relatively stable under perturbations of the data, so some authors \cite{Lange,BenHur} have proposed stability-based methods as a starting point for adaptively choosing the number of clusters $k$.
-However, this approach was later shown to have some crucial drawbacks \cite{Sober}.
-Our results, which show that $k$-means and its offspring are always continuous hence stable in a very concrete sense, provide a possible explanation of this phenomenon.
+The initial theoretical justification for $k$-means (as well as $k$-medians) is Pollard \cite{Pollard} in which a form of strong consistency was first shown.